-While it may be possible to amend the NGR and Procedures to address some of the limitations that have arisen under the zonal model (for example, by introducing the concept of a transit zone), this would not prevent other gaps emerging in the future, particularly as the market continues to evolve.
+concept of a transit zone), this would not prevent other gaps emerging in the future, particularly as the market continues to evolve.
 Reliance on rule changes to manage future developments is also not ideal.
-For these reasons the link between the zonal model and the obligation to report that is currently in the NGR should be removed.
+For these reasons the link between the zonal model and the obligation to report that is currently in the NGR has been removed in the final rule.

-This change would have an impact on facilities in the Northern Territory, northern Queensland and regional areas.
-This is discussed in detail in section 5.2.
+This change will have an impact on facilities in the Northern Territory, north Queensland and regional areas.
+This is discussed in chapter 5.